irajwani/model-service/README.md

 ## Description

-Generic TS based deck-service to deal and manage french playing cards
+Model-Service to create and manage meta-models

 ## Installation